Limitation of the Vend: Potential competitors

 For example, tramways and canals were built, eventually, that connected the South Wales coalfield to the sea; it was still sending coal to London by sea in the 1950s.
 So were the Scottish ports of Leith and Methil, as were Yorkshire's Goole and Hull.
 The Grand Junction Canal (1800) connected the midlands coalfield to London.
 That the Limitation opposed such canals shows they were a credible threat to its business.
 "Easy access to navigable water was an immense economic asset, and one fiercely defended".

 The north east mine owners knew that, if they set their cartel prices too high, it would stimulate competition from other regions, and they behaved accordingly.
 Their chairman admitted it to the House of Lords in 1830:

 Q. The Price as now fixed at Newcastle is a high a Price as can be supported, without letting into the Market other Coals which compete with them?
 A. I feel perfectly confident of that.

 In 1828 they had made the mistake of fixing the prices too high, and as a result "we found a great Influx of Coals from other Parts of the Kingdom, from Wales, from Scotland, from Yorkshire and Stockton..."
 (At that time Stockton was not in the cartel.)
 "We endeavour to keep the Prices at a Point a little below what the Consumer can get the same Article for elsewhere".

 Elaine S. Tan found that these potential competitors, just by existing, set a cap on the prices the Limitation could safely impose.
-Many "fringe" mines in these regions, being near the surface, required very little investment, and could be exploited opportunistically.
+Many "fringe" mines in the potentially competing regions, being near the surface, required very little investment, and could be exploited opportunistically.
 There were rural workers who mined coal on a casual basis.
 Small traders in those regions — grocers and drapers — invested the small sums required.